Tacurong

-Tacurong has a total land area of 15,340 hectares, the smallest in land area among the province's 12 municipalities.
+Tacurong has a total land area of 15,340 hectares, the smallest in land area among the province's 12 municipalities but the most populous.
 Tacurong became a component city of Sultan Kudarat in 2000 by virtue of Republic Act No. 8805 in September 2000.

 History

 Tacurong was originally a barangay of the Municipality of Buluan.
 On August 3, 1951, it was created into a municipality by Executive Order Number 462 signed by the President Elpidio Quirino.
 At that time Tacurong had an estimated area of 40,000 hectares and 14 barangays.
 In 1961, the southern portion of Tacurong was separated to form the municipality of Tantangan, and in 1973, Tacurong lost some of its eastern portions when the municipality of President Quirino was created.

 Cityhood

 Following the efforts of Angelo O. Montilla, the Congressman of the Legislative District of Sultan Kudarat, Tacurong was made the first component city in the Province of Sultan Kudarat in 2000 by virtue of House Bill No. 6497 and Republic Act 8805.
-This was confirmed by the “Tacurongnons” in a plebiscite held on September 18, 2000.
+This was confirmed by the “Takurs” in a plebiscite held on September 18, 2000.